killbill/killbill-analytics-plugin/reports/README.md

 ./setup_reports.sh
 ```

-## Reports List
+## Reports Overview

-The script creates the following reports:
+The following table provides an overview of all the available reports.

 | Report Name                                                                          | Underlying Report Table               | Report Description                                                                                                                                                               |
 |--------------------------------------------------------------------------------------|---------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|